-The new Pont Rouge station will become a multimodal transport hub in the heart of the city.
-It will not only provide a direct rail link with the Kirchberg Plateau and Pfaffenthal, but will also connect with the tram operating between Luxexpo and the city centre.
+The new Pfaffenthal-Kirchberg station is a multimodal transport hub in the heart of the city.
+It not only provides a direct rail link with the Kirchberg Plateau and Pfaffenthal, but also connects with the tram operating between Luxexpo and the city centre.

-The new station will allow passengers coming from the north to go straight to the Kirchberg Plateau without first having to travel into the centre, thereby considerably reducing travelling time.
-Likewise, passengers arriving from France and Belgium in the south will not need to change to any other form of transport.
+The station allows passengers coming from the north to go straight to the Kirchberg Plateau without first having to travel into the centre, thereby considerably reducing travelling time.
+Likewise, passengers arriving from France and Belgium in the south do not need to change to any other form of transport.